GCC High SharePoint Migration

 How to Evaluate a GCC High SharePoint Migration Partner

 The partner selection decision is the load-bearing decision the defense contractor makes during the 60-day evaluation window.
+The three H3 sections below name the criteria that separate partners who can land the migration from partners who will leave the organization with a stalled project and a CMMC audit finding.

 AOS-G Certification, CMMC Framework Depth, and Named Senior Consultants